junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Maybe if you feed them some, they'd just leave," Cas says from the other side of the table, not looking up from the book he's reading.

 "No, then they'd just all come asking for a piece and I don't have anything left to eat!"
 Dean takes a large bite on the French fries in his hand, chewing as if for revenge.
-"Look at them, that must be how they end up all gleamy and fleshy, I don't think I've ever seen pigeons in any other place rounder than them."
+"Look at them, that must be how they end up all glossy and fleshy, I don't think I've ever seen pigeons in any other place rounder than them."

 Cas looks up to observe the pigeons at his words, agreeing with a quiet hum.
 The pigeons are indeed looking very healthy and well-fed.
 He looks back at his book, turning a page.